appirio-tech/ap-event-lib/README.md

 Appirio Microservices should follow this model for asnychronous notification of events via a raw json payload.
 This library provides a Java implementation for our standard service stack.

 * Publishers publish objects representing events to topics.
 Publishers must provide a unique application name.
 Objects should carry a unique identifier to allow subscribers to determine duplicate events.
 * Each subscribing application must identify itself by a unique application name.
-A subscriber may have multiple workers reading messages on the same application, but a message will be delivered at least once per subscriber. <b>Subscribers must be capable of receiving the same event multipe times without side affect.</b>
+A subscriber may have multiple workers reading messages on the same application, but a message will be delivered at least once per subscriber. <b>Subscribers must be capable of receiving the same event multiple times without side affect.</b>

 ## Credentials
 Provide AWS credentials in ~/.aws/credentials (where ~ is home directory of user running service)